Riveridge Produce Makes Move To Improve Honeycrisp Packs

-Riveridge Produce Marketing implements 10-point HC protocol
+Riveridge Produce Marketing implements 10-point Honeycrisp protocol

 Sparta, Mich.
-Saying the reputation of the Michigan Honeycrisp apple is too important to pack it like any other apple, Riveridge Produce, LLC, and its six Michigan packing houses have implemented a 10-point protocol to ensure high quality carton packs.
+Saying the reputation of the Michigan Honeycrisp apple is too important to pack it like any other apple, Riveridge Produce, LLC, and its six Michigan packing houses have implemented a 10-point protocol to ensure high-quality carton packs.

 As the volume leader for Honeycrisp production in Michigan, we feel a responsibility to our apple buyers and our growers to pack the best possible quality Honeycrisp that leads to consumer satisfaction and minimal shrink on the sales floor, said Don Armock, CEO of Riveridge Produce Marketing, Inc.